Category: Things To Do

 King’s Day in Amsterdam is the world’s largest street party.

-Previously known as Queen’s Day, 2018 will mark the fifth King’s Day, in honor of King Willem-Alexander.
+Previously known as Queen’s Day, 2019 will mark the sixth King’s Day, in honor of King Willem-Alexander.

 It’s actually a nationwide party, but Amsterdam definitely is the place to be.

 We just had a few summer-like days, with record breaking high temperatures.
 It’s still nice and sunny this weekend, but the week to come marks a return to colder weather

 Want to take the plunge this weekend?
 There are plenty of places to swim in Amsterdam — from official swimming pools and nature areas to wild swimming holes.

 Plus: a look at the legality (and dangers) of swimming in the canals, rivers and channels.
 Updated!